pmmunderhood/pmmunderhood/pages/about.md

 Shared Twitter is a platform where different people from the industry share their personal experiences.
-The concept is simple - every week, the account has a new author who reveals a new topic every day through a series of tweets and conversations with the followers.
+The concept is simple - every week, the account has **a new author** who reveals a new topic every day through a series of tweets and conversations with the followers.
 A shared account lets you exchange knowledge with industry experts and learn new things about industry insights.
+There is no commercial interest behind the account, it’s just great to read about other people's experiences and share your own.
-It’s similar to “ask-me-anything” on Reddit.
+It’s similar to "ask-me-anything" on Reddit.

 ## What are the benefits?